Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

 Are you considering fostering a child but, but wondering “can you foster if you have pets”?
-This comprehensive guide addresses the common queries around fostering with pets and sheds light on the rules and guidance around having pets in your fostering home.
+This comprehensive guide addresses the common queries and sheds light on the rules and guidance around fostering children with pets in the home.

-The answer is a resounding yes!
+The answer is a resounding yes, you can foster if have pets!
 Many prospective foster parents wonder whether fostering children with pets in the home is a possibility or if their beloved pets will be a barrier to fostering.
 The truth is, pets can coexist harmoniously with children who are fostered, enriching their lives in numerous ways.
 From dogs and cats to more unconventional pets like hamsters and reptiles, fostering agencies accommodate a wide variety of pet owners.

 Fostering agencies such as us at Family Fostering Partners will conduct a thorough "Pet Assessment" as part of the application process to ensure the safety and compatibility of pets with foster children.
 While pets can be immensely beneficial, agencies will always prioritise the welfare of foster children and assess each situation individually.